 10 North By Northwest (1959)

-"I never discuss love on an empty stomach."
+"I never discuss love on an empty stomach.""You've already eaten.""But you haven't."

 In the world of 'mistaken identity' thrillers, there is none more iconic than Alfred Hitchcock's North by Northwest.
 While stars Cary Grant and Eva Marie Saint earn the most attention, screenwriter Ernest Lehman deserves special praise.
 The acclaimed writer's name may be unknown to younger readers, but his work on The Sound of Music, Sweet Smell of Success, Sabrina and more is above criticism.
 And for North by Northwest, he came up with an exchange racy enough to send 1959 crowds into widespread bouts of 'the vapors.'